-- Applied Business Skills.
+- Business and Office Skills.
 Skill-oriented seminars and workshops are available both on campus and on site at company locations. - Economic Development.
-The institute is active in helping new and expanding industries obtain state and federal funding to pay for training, applicant testing and job skills development. - Management and Supervisory Training.
-Professional, skill-oriented management and supervisory seminars and workshops are offered both on campus and on site at company locations. - Microcomputer Training Center.
+The institute is active in helping new and expanding industries obtain state and federal funding to pay for training, applicant testing and job skills development. - Management and Professional Development.
+Professional, skill-oriented management and supervisory seminars and workshops are offered both on campus and on site at company locations. - Microcomputer Training and Development.
 The center trains employees in business applications, using much of today's best-selling software.
 With clearly written manuals and concentrated hands-on experience, the courses significantly reduce the time required for you to become productive.
 The training labs are continuously upgraded with the latest equipment and the newest versions of software. - Professional Resources.
 Assistance in defining and solving company training, equipment and manpower problems is available. - Small Business Development Center.
 The Small Business Development Center offers a wide range of small business services, including training programs, counseling, applied research and a library for small business owners and potential owners in Johnson, Wyandotte and Miami counties.
 There is no charge for the counseling service, and results are strictly confidential. - Technical Training.
 Hands-on technical and quality improvement training is available through customized courses, seminars, workshops and teleconferences.
 Code review classes also are offered for state licensure preparation. - Workplace Literacy.
-Customized, job-specific basic skill training in written and spoken language, math and thinking skills can be developed to improve your performance on the job.
+Customized, job-specific basic skill training in written and spoken language, math and thinking skills can be developed to improve performance on the job.
 After a job analysis and assessment process, an on-site training program is offered to meet a specific organization's employee needs. - Flexible Training Lab.
 Computerized instruction in basic skills, including reading, writing, computational skills and preparation for the GED, is available in our new all-computerized flexible training lab.
-More than 400 individual courses are available.
+More than 400 individual courses are available. - Outplacement Counseling.
+Career planning programs and services can be offered on site to help individuals make a smooth transition to a new career.
+Services available include one- or two-day job search workshops, weekly job club meetings and résumé preparation.